phoebeelimdink/govdink/_configuration/8-analytics.md

 - What content do my visitors like the most?

 To give you a better understanding of how your visitors are viewing your site, you need to set up analytics on your site.
-Here are two free analytics tools you can use to monitor the visitorship of your site.
+Here are two free analytics tools you can use to help you answers the questions above.

 #### 1. WOGAA
 WOGAA is a whole of government analytics platform.
 You can start signing up for it [here](https://wogaa.sg/login).